Volatile-bearing mineral atmospheres of hot rocky exoplanets as probes of interior state and composition: Results

 Highly oxidising atmospheres (\dIW{}$\gtrsim +5$) are dominated by free O$_2$.
 The \fOtwo (relative to IW) at which O$_2$ becomes the most abundant gas species increases with decreasing temperature since the IW buffer (Fe + 1/2O$_2$ = FeO) fixes higher $p$O$_2$ (or $f$O$_2$) at higher temperature.
+While we do not explicitly track the total amount of oxygen as it is instead set by the \fOtwo, we can reconstruct its share between the atmosphere and mantle by assuming the mantle abundance of oxygen is given by the amount of dissolution-sequestered O by oxygen-bearing species (H$_2$O, CO$_2$ and CO) together with the 44.33 wt\% oxygen residing in mantle silicates \citep{palme2013cosmochemical}.
+We find that the atmospheres studied here have $\ll$ 1 wt\% of their entire oxygen budget in the gas (Fig. \ref{fig:ingassing}), a limit that is only reached under highly oxidising conditions; planets with \logvmf$\leq 0$ generally host $\ll$ 1 \permil~ of their oxygen budget in their atmosphere, validating the notion that magma oceans buffer the atmospheric $f$O$_2$.